rranauro/async_utils/README.md

 Lets see how we can download PubMed in less than 100 lines of code using *async_utils* and Node.js.

+> Note: For illustration we limit our download to 5 archive files and our parser is only counting XML files.
+To download everything we just have to delete the `limit` from our configuration and use the XML file parser provided by `async_utils` to do real work.

 ```
 var util = require('../index');